IslamicRevival/IslamicRevival.github.io/content/blogging_theology/Those_Who_Reject_Faith__shorts.md

 ### [00:00:00](https://www.youtube.com/watch?v=c6_PVUhW3zQ&t=0) - [00:00:00](https://www.youtube.com/watch?v=c6_PVUhW3zQ&t=0)

-This video discusses the fact that those who reject faith will face the same punishments as those who do believe.
+ discusses the fact that those who reject faith will face the same punishments as those who do believe.
 Allah has sealed their hearts and ears, and has placed a veil over their eyes, in order to punish them severely.

-**[00:00:00](https://www.youtube.com/watch?v=c6_PVUhW3zQ&t=0)** This video discusses the fact that those who reject faith will face the same punishments as those who do believe.
+**[00:00:00](https://www.youtube.com/watch?v=c6_PVUhW3zQ&t=0)**  discusses the fact that those who reject faith will face the same punishments as those who do believe.
 Allah has sealed their hearts and ears, and has placed a veil over their eyes, in order to punish them severely.

 ## Full transcript with timestamps